bmw-ece-ntust/multimedia-wireless-networks/a1-M11352036-chou-ya-zhen.md

 Understanding the specific requirements and expectations of each assignment type is crucial for academic success.
 Always refer to your course materials and guidelines to ensure you meet the necessary criteria.

-# 10 Tips for Effective Teamwork in the Workplace
+## IV.
+10 Tips for Effective Teamwork in the Workplace

 1. **Practice Good Communication Skills**
    - Review the "10 Tips for Communication in the Workplace" provided by Alabama Extension.